doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

     $ php app/console doctrine:migrations:migrate

-The moral of the story is this: after each change you make to your Doctrine mapping information, run the ``doctrine:migrations:diff`` command to automatically generate your migration classes.
+The moral of the story is this: After each change you make to your Doctrine mapping information, run the ``doctrine:migrations:diff`` command to automatically generate your migration classes.

-If you do this from the very beginning of your project (i.e. so that even the first tables were loaded via a migration class), you'll always be able to create a fresh database and run your migrations in order to get your database schema fully up to date.
+If you do this from the very beginning of your project (i.e. so that even the first tables were created via a migration class), you'll always be able to create a fresh database and run your migrations in order to get your database schema fully up to date.
 In fact, this is an easy and dependable workflow for your project.